nayansinghal23/quickshell/README.md

 10) Status Component has a VerticleCard Component which will be used again and again in this project, so I decided to make it as a separate component and pass props to it.

-12) Further, VertileCard Component also has a repeated Card Component.
+12) Further, VerticleCard Component also has a repeated Card Component.

 13) Created Priority Component as well.

+14) User Component also made.

+15) UserImages also added.

+16) Checked whether user is active or not.

+17) Implementing Navbar State Management.

+18) Implemented Priority functionality.

+19) Implemented Title functionality.

 How to set-up your environment :-